-- 57. The Draft Standard defines 'sustainability-related financial disclosures' and 'sustainabilityrelated financial information' but does not provide a definition of what is meant by 'sustainability-related' itself.
+- 63. The draft standard defines 'sustainability-related financial disclosures' and 'sustainabilityrelated financial information' but does not provide a definition of what is meant by 'sustainability-related' itself.
 The term could be interpreted in a number of different ways.
-For example, it is unclear if it is referring to the information typically included in traditional ESG reporting or if it should be interpreted in the broader sense of providing information about whether or not an entity has a sustainable business model that can create value in the longterm. - 58.
+For example, it is unclear if it is referring to the information typically included in traditional ESG reporting or if it should be interpreted in the broader sense of providing information about whether or not an entity has a sustainable business model that can create value in the longterm. - 64.
 It is important that the term 'sustainability-related' is clearly defined and understood.
-The lack of a clear definition makes it hard to understand what activities will be captured by the Draft Standard and to envisage how wide-reaching its implications will be. - 59.
-As drafted, the Standard requires entities to disclose material information about all of the significant sustainability-related risks and opportunities to which it is exposed.
+The lack of a clear definition makes it hard to understand what activities will be captured by the standard and to envisage how wide-reaching its implications will be.
+This will be an issue for reporting entities, assurance providers and regulators. - 65.
+As drafted, the standard requires entities to disclose material information about all of the significant sustainability-related risks and opportunities to which it is exposed.
 This requires disclosure of information that is useful to investors and other stakeholders when assessing enterprise value.
-A clear definition of 'sustainability-related' is needed so that limits of what needs to be disclosed are clearly demarcated. - 60.
-While it will not be possible or desirable to include an exhaustive list of sustainability-related topics, it may be useful to include a discrete list highlighting some of the most common sustainability-related issues as part of the Draft Standard. - 61.
-Paragraph 6 of the Exposure Draft tries to expand on what is meant by 'sustainability-related' information but isn't easy to follow without a clear definition of 'sustainability-related'.
-We find the reference in paragraph 6(d) to the 'development of knowledge-based assets' particularly hard to understand as this term could capture anything not covered by the IASB's Standards.
+A clear definition of 'sustainability-related' or more guidance on what the term is intended to capture is needed so that limits of what needs to be disclosed can be more easily understood. - 66.
+While it will not be possible or desirable to include an exhaustive list of sustainability-related topics, it may be useful to include a discrete list highlighting some of the most common sustainability-related issues as part of the final standard. - 67.
+Paragraph 6 of the exposure draft tries to expand on what is meant by 'sustainability-related' information but isn't easy to follow without a clear definition of 'sustainability-related'.
+We find the reference in paragraph 6(d) to the 'development of knowledge-based assets' particularly hard to understand.